 If they have any specific riding experience and ask for a specific board, then generally go with what they want.
-Also what their friends have is very important, as you generally need a specific type of board for specific activity.
+Also what their friends have is very important, as you generally need a specific type of board for a specific activity.
 And always get quality components or the experience will be terrible, they will quit, they may get hurt, and you will have wasted your money.
 More on that later.

 Should I buy a Longboard?

 Longboards are great for cruising, hills, and going fast.
-Lonboards typically are the easiest to ride and most stable platform.
-Longboards are are stable because the wheels are big and further apart, soft wheels roll over rocks, longer boards go faster without wobble, and generally no nose or tail that can flip the board end over end.
-Longboards are useful for transportation, pushing around the neighborhood, riding rougher paved surfaces, and stable for down hill.
+Longboards typically are the easiest to ride and most stable platform.
+Longboards are stable because the wheels are big and further apart, soft wheels roll over rocks, longer boards go faster without wobble, and generally no nose or tail that can flip the board end over end.
+Longboards are useful for transportation, pushing around the neighborhood, riding rougher paved surfaces, and stable for downhill.
 If the skater has no experience riding, I would strongly consider a longboard as a good starter into board sports.
 Plus, they are super trendy these days and I think it is here to stay.
-If you are just cruising around, its hard to beat the soft big wheels that smooth out the ride and will roll over much road debris like sticks and rocks.
+If you are just cruising around, it's hard to beat the soft big wheels that smooth out the ride and will roll over much road debris like sticks and rocks.

 The downside is that they can be considerably more expensive than skateboards, they are not good for the skatepark, and are generally not set up for most of the popular tricks.
 There are tricks and slides you can do, but it is not a versatile as the skateboard.